MonaSolutions/MonaServer/doc/scalability.rst

 Indeed, the client will receive multiple server addresses, and in this case, RTMFP starts multiple connection attempt in parallel, and keep only the faster to answer.
 It's an other way of load-balacing system: the more faster wins.

 About the P2P rendezvous service of Mona, in a multiple servers way, if the peerA connected to MonaServerA requests a connection to the peerB connected to MonaServerB, of course MonaServerA will be unable to return information about peerB.
-We have to use the *onRendezVousUnknown* event (see `Server Application, API <./api.html>`_ page for complete details on this event):
+We have to use the :ref:`ref-onRendezVousUnknown` event:

 .. code-block:: lua